GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 Org [capture template](https://orgmode.org/manual/Capture-templates.html)
 used to store links and text is completely dynamic and is composed out of the org-protocol link parameters.
-The most of URL parameters obtained from Ubiquity are Base64-encoded to preserve UTF-8.
+The most of the URL parameters obtained from Ubiquity are Base64-encoded to preserve UTF-8.

 Paste the following code into your `.emacs` configuration file: